 Pro-Innovation: To discourage protectionist policies, the OECD promotes investment in strong business "framework" conditions, recently releasing an innovation strategy that closely follows the U.S. innovation strategy and calls for education reform, investment in R&D, intellectual property rights, and an open Internet.

 Anti-Corruption: The U.S. has been the prime mover behind the OECD's Anti-Bribery Convention which commits other countries to pass and implement laws like our Foreign Corrupt Practices Act.
-In the last year, thanks to U.S. leadership, it has produced significant results:
+Thanks to U.S. leadership, it has produced significant results:

-- The UK finally passed a strong anti-bribery law
+- The UK passed a strong anti-bribery law.

 - China and Indonesia participate as observers and Russia has said it will join.